csurosm/ReSplicer/test/README.md

 ## 0.2 Orthologs

 The ortholog sets are compiled in the tarball oo_orthologs.tar.gz.
-Download and unpack (tar zxf oo_orthologs.tar.gz): it puts the dasta files in a directory called oo_orthologs.
+Download and unpack (tar zxf oo_orthologs.tar.gz): it puts the data files in a directory called oo_orthologs.

 Now your directory should look like this: